-Initiative Status Independence of the Board In February 2019, Mr. Waites, an independent director, was appointed as Chair of the Board. and Committees On March 1, 2019 two new independent directors were appointed to the Board.
-On March 5, 2021 two new independent directors were appointed to the Board.
-On March 1, 2022 one new independent director was appointed to the Board.
+Initiative Status Independence of the Board and Committees In 2019, Mr. Waites, an independent director, was appointed as Chair of the Board.
+Six of the seven independent directors were appointed since 2019.
+In February 2023, Mr. Nocente, an independent director, replaced Mr. Waites as Chair of the Board.
 All Committees are composed of independent directors.
 In addition, the independent members of the Board meet on a regular basis without management present.
 Diversity, Equity and Inclusion In August 2020, the Corporation adopted a formal diversity and inclusion policy for the Board and its executives, demonstrating its continued commitment to establishing and maintaining a diverse and inclusive Board and senior leadership.
-The representation of women on the Board and senior leadership has increased with the appointments of Ms. Bird in 2015, Ms. Cillis and Ms. Phyfer in 2019, and Ms. Macfarlane in 2022 to the Board, and with the executive officer additions of Ms. Shannon Janzen and Ms. Jennifer Foster in 2015 and Ms. Alyce Harper in 2020.
 In 2021, the Corporation expanded upon its diversity and inclusion commitments in its Human Rights Policy and implemented a company wide Diversity, Equity and Inclusion Policy that highlights our ongoing commitment to investing in the inclusion and development of leaders with diversity of thought at all levels of the Corporation.
 In 2022, the Board updated its Diversity and Inclusion Policy to a Diversity, Equity and Inclusion Policy to confirm consideration of equity as part of its continued commitment to establishing and maintaining a diverse and inclusive Board and senior leadership.
+In 2022, the Corporation implemented an Indigenous Relationships Policy to continue to support its relationships with Indigenous communities and employment of Indigenous peoples.
+The Corporation also began pursuing the Canadian Council for Aboriginal Business Progressive Aboriginal Relations TM designation, and in January 2023 completed Phase I (Committed Phase) of the designation.
 Sustainability Commitment and Reporting Sustainability is an important topic for Western and is reflected in our vision to provide the most sustainable building materials on the planet.
 The Corporation organizes its sustainability activities using a framework that focuses on environmental stewardship, social responsibility and corporate governance.
 This framework is integrated into the Corporation's values, overall business strategy and goals.
 The Corporation understands the importance of its role in enacting and executing sustainable practices and policies.
 The Audit Committee and NCGC provide oversight and direction on our sustainability strategy and annually review and report to the Board on the Corporation's performance and progress.
-To ensure stakeholders are aware of Western's sustainability performance and progress, we provide stakeholders with a comprehensive report of annual sustainability performance, with the first such report published in March 2019.
-In 2021, Western released its 2020 Sustainability Report, which confirmed the Corporation's net positive climate impact.
-The entire report can be found on our website at www.westernforest.com .
-The Corporation intends to continue to provide stakeholders with a comprehensive report of its annual sustainability performance.
-Director Compensation Benchmarking In 2018, Willis Towers Watson was engaged to provide an updated director compensation review.
-The Corporation implemented changes to increase the Chair's compensation to within the 25 th to 50 th percentile of its peer comparator group and maintained total director compensation within the median of the Corporation's comparator group.
+To ensure stakeholders are aware of Western's sustainability performance and progress, we provide stakeholders with a comprehensive report of our sustainability performance, with the first such report published in March 2019.
+Since then, the Corporation has released two subsequent reports, including a carbon accounting in our latest report (2021) and the completion of a third party limited assurance engagement on our carbon account modelling.
+Our Sustainability Reports and Carbon Accounting Report can be found on our website at www.westernforest.com .
+The Corporation intends to continue to provide stakeholders with comprehensive reports of its sustainability performance.
+Director Compensation Benchmarking In 2022, Willis Towers Watson was engaged to provide a comprehensive review of director compensation and provide expert, objective advice on the Corporation's director compensation arrangements relative to its peers.
+Total director compensation and Chair's compensation continue to be positioned within the 25 th and 50 th percentile of the comparator group.